-SUMMER 2020 UPDATE: As a result of the COVID-19 pandemic and in order to maintain the safety of our students and instructors, this summer's Greek Workshop will be conducted remotely.
-Click here to see a description of the new format.
-The start/end dates, content, and pace of the course will remain the same.
-Our instructors are dedicated to maintaining the rigor, engagement, and enjoyment of this course as we take it online.
+SUMMER 2021 UPDATE: As a result of the COVID-19 pandemic and in order to maintain the safety of our students and instructors, this summer's Greek Workshop will again be conducted remotely.
+Click here to see a description of the remote format.
+After the success of last summer's remote workshop, our instructors are confident in their ability to maintain the rigor, engagement, and enjoyment of this course.
 If you have any questions, please email the director, Christopher Jelen, at firstname.lastname@example.org

 The UC Berkeley Intensive Summer Greek Workshop (Greek 15) is an intensive introduction to Ancient Greek for students with little or no knowledge of the language.
 We welcome students of all ages and from all stages of academic life, including high-school students, undergraduates, graduate students, and adults simply seeking to learn a new and exciting language.

 The Greek Workshop lasts for ten weeks (from June 7, 2021 to August 13, 2021) and counts for ten units (the equivalent of two and a half semesters of Greek courses during the academic year at Berkeley).

 The first six weeks of the course offer a comprehensive introduction to Attic Greek by going through Hansen and Quinn's Greek: An Intensive Course.
 During the last four weeks, students read two different works of Greek literature in the original.
 Given the amount of material covered over the ten weeks, it generally proves extremely difficult to have any additional obligations while enrolled in the Greek Workshop.